tailwindlabs/tailwindcss/source/docs/cursor.blade.md

 ## Move

-Use `.cursor-move` to change the mouse cursor to indicate the something that can be moved.
+Use `.cursor-move` to change the mouse cursor to indicate something that can be moved.

 @component('_partials.code-sample', ['class' => 'text-center'])
 <div class="cursor-move max-w-xs p-2 bg-gray-200 mx-auto">